mandomal/mandomal.github.io/content/posts/lecture_summarizing/index.md

 # Procedure

-The procedure for this experiment goes as follows:
+The steps I'm taking to summarize a lecture are as follows:

 1. Download a lecture's audio
 2. Whisper Transcription